 - InsightSquared – Focuses on predictive analytics for sales, including pipeline management, sales forecasting, SaaS metrics, and more

-By no means is this an exhaustive list, but it’s a good start in exploring established and up-and-coming providers of predictive analytics and machine learning for small business.
+By no means is this an exhaustive list, but it’s a good start in exploring established and up-and-coming providers of predictive analytics.

-That being said, an increasing number of younger companies and startups are leveraging the power of data science.
-The massive shortage for machine learning talent may give smaller companies a good chance at catching up to bigger players, and may give machine learning / analytics providers a hungry market of “non-data-scientist” clientele eager to expand the technology’s potential for their smaller company.
+That being said, more and more younger companies and startups are leveraging the power of data science, and the massive shortage for machine learning talent may give smaller companies a good chance at catching up to bigger players, and may give machine learning / analytics providers a hungry market of “non-data-scientist” clientele eager to expand the technology’s potential for their smaller company.

-Notes: For a good list of potential machine learning use cases for smaller businesses, Forbes’ article on predictive analytics is a nice start.
+Notes: For a good list of potential machine learning use cases for smaller businesses, this article on Forbes is a nice start.
 For overarching industry trends and predictions, we recommend founders and CXOs read Gartner’s “Trends and Predictions” blog.
 This well-referenced article in PCMag provides an interesting set of coming analytics trends for 2016.